Reducing the carbon footprint of your Victorian or Edwardian home

 Victorian and Edwardian houses are our future.
 They are very popular with owners, and most of them are still likely to be around in fifty or a hundred years’ time.
 Yet the climate emergency is upon us, and we need to do what we can to mitigate its effects.
 The Victorian Society campaigns for change at a high level to end policies such as permitted development demolition – but what reasonable changes can we make to our houses to increase their energy efficiency, without spoiling what is special about them?

 This is something that the Society has long cared about.
 Here are some of the presentations from our seminar at the QEII Conference Centre, London, on 11 November 2008.
 These documents are copyright of the presenters, and appear here for information only.
-The contents do not necessarily represent the views of the Victorian Society.
+The contents do not necessarily represent the views of the The Victorian Society.

 Historic England has also published information on improving the energy efficiency of older buildings.